pbaptist08/pbaptist08/README.md

   - V3 – Orchestration and light agent behavior
   - V4 – Evaluation and observability
 ---
+🧠 **1.
+How I think about the AI stack?**
+ A simple 5-layer mental model of the LLM stack for PMs 👉 [AI-Stack](https://github.com/pbaptist08/AI-systems-stack)

+---

    **3. What’s next?**
 More **stack-aligned projects**, All new projects will follow the same pattern:
   > **Start with a clear mental model → build a small, focused app → document what was learned, as a PM, at each layer of the stack.**